Claaymoar/LeagueOfCards/readme.md

 #Instructions

-Each player gets 8 cards (Each card is a champion from league of legends and their stats are based off of your mastery level on that champion)
+Each player gets 8 cards (Each card is a champion from league of legends and their stats are based off of your mastery level on that champion) <br />
-Your cards have a Damage stat and also a Defence Stat ( Your damage and defence is based off of your mastery level added onto the cards based stats)
+Your cards have a Damage stat and also a Defence Stat ( Your damage and defence is based off of your mastery level added onto the cards based stats)  <br />
-Click on a card in your deck to make it your active card(You can only have 1 active card) The pc will draw a card
+Click on a card in your deck to make it your active card(You can only have 1 active card)<br />
-Click on the pc’s card to attack it
+The pc will draw a card <br />
-When you attack a card they both attack each other.
+Click on the pc’s card to attack it <br />
-If your damage is less then their defence, your attack will remove your damage amount from their defence.
+When you attack a card they both attack each other.  <br />
-If your damage is equal to their defence you will destroy their card.
+If your damage is less then their defence, your attack will remove your damage amount from their defence. <br />
-If your damage is greater then their Defence you will destroy their card and the remaining damage is dealt to the enemies nexus
+If your damage is equal to their defence you will destroy their card. <br />
-Win Conditions
+If your damage is greater then their Defence you will destroy their card and the remaining damage is dealt to the enemies nexus <br />
-The first player’s nexus to get to 0 hp loses.
+Win Conditions<br />
-If a player runs out of cards their nexus is left undefended and they lose
+The first player’s nexus to get to 0 hp loses.<br /> If a player runs out of cards their nexus is left undefended and they lose <br />

 #For The Judges

-The files containing my code for this app include:
+The files containing my code for this app include:<br />
-/app/User.php
+/app/User.php<br />
-/app/helpers.php
+/app/helpers.php<br />
-/app/Http/routes.php
+/app/Http/routes.php<br />
-/app/Http/Controllers/UserController.php
+/app/Http/Controllers/UserController.php<br />
-/resources/views/dashboard.blade.php
+/resources/views/dashboard.blade.php<br />
-/resources/views/instructions.blade.php
+/resources/views/instructions.blade.php<br />
-/resources/views/playgame.blade.php
+/resources/views/playgame.blade.php<br />
-/resources/views/welcome.blade.php
+/resources/views/welcome.blade.php<br />
-/public/src/js/app.js
+/public/src/js/app.js<br />

 # Written Using Laravel PHP Framework